mathzero/react_gelc_bio_cohort/README.md

 ## Long COVID designation

+We can derive two definitions of long COVID from the data.
+First is 'ever' long COVID – did the participant experience ongoing symptoms for 12 weeks or more after their COVID-19 infection (regardless of whether the symptoms are now resolved).
+A description of the logic for deriving this status is [below](#ever-long-covid).

+The second is 'current' long COVID – is the participant *still* experiencing symptoms from their COVID-19 infection (which was by design more than 12 weeks before the sampling date).
+This status is easily derived from the 'covrecov' question in the health survey data from both baseline and follow-up.

+### Ever Long COVID

-The top-level definition of long COVID is whether a person experienced one or more symptoms for 12 weeks or longer.
+The top-level definition of 'ever' long COVID is whether a person experienced one or more symptoms for 12 weeks or longer.
 This information is derived from the registration survey (all surveys are saved here: https://www.imperial.ac.uk/medicine/research-and-impact/groups/react-study/studies/react-long-covid/react-long-covid-materials/).

 The question logic is visualised in the flow chart below: